 The Queen Mary

-Once the queen of the seas she crossed the Atlantic Ocean from the East Coast to-and-from England.
+Once the queen of the seas, she crossed the Atlantic Ocean from the East Coast to and from England.
 In 1967 the RMS Queen Mary moored in the Long Beach Harbor.
-Now a maritime destination and some consider her haunted with multiple accounts of ghostly sightings walking the decks.
+Now a maritime destination, some consider her haunted with multiple accounts of ghostly sightings walking the decks.

 Take the tour to learn about the history of the RMS Queen Mary, including a tour of duty during WWII for troop transport.
 Walk through the model room with scale models of various ships and see the LEGO version of the Queen Mary.

-From the parking lot of the Queen Mary, I found dedicated bike/walk lanes across the bridge to Shoreline Village.
+From the parking lot of the Queen Mary, find dedicated bike/walk lanes across the bridge to Shoreline Village.
 The bridge was a bit of a challenge for me though my teen had no problems.

 Park the bikes in the rack and remember to take your belongings.
 If you park your bike in the official bike rack, the time on the meter stops.
 But your bike is open for another biker though I didn’t have a problem finding a bike during the weekend.

 Several bike racks across downtown Long Beach.
 Rent by the hour with the app.

 Chances are the kid will see the Ferris Wheel before the adults.
 It’s one of the top things to do in Long Beach with kids.
 Located in front of the Pike Outlets, the 90-foot Ferris Wheel offers some of the best views of Long Beach and the marina.

 Located at 95 S. Pine St. in Long Beach.
 Open from Monday to Friday from 3 p.m. to 9 p.m., Saturday and Sunday from noon to 9 p.m.
 Each ride is $6 a rider.